 Caliper is inserted into a tube placed in the heel of the shoe.
 It provides ease of interchangeability, minimal weight and facilitates fitting and adjustment.

-This incongruence between mechanical and anatomical joints will cause relative motion between patient’s limb and orthosis.
+This incongruence between mechanical and anatomical joints will cause relative motion between the patient’s limb and orthosis.

 The stirrup may be incorporated in a shoe insert which in turn fits into the shoe.
-This insert could be made of plastic , metal or metal with leather but plastic is more popular now because of accuracy of fit.
+This insert could be made of plastic, metal or metal with leather but plastic is more popular now because of the accuracy of fit.

 Ankle Joints and Controls

-Most of mechanical ankles are single-axis joint which control motion in sagittal plane [dorsi and plantar flexion].
+Most of the mechanical ankles are single-axis joint which controls motion in the sagittal plane [dorsi and plantar flexion].
 The ankle control may be in form of stops, assists or a solid ankle.

 Ankle Joint Stop